Treat Liver Cancer with Proton Therapy

 Right for You?

 Depending on the stage of liver cancer, combined treatments of resection surgery, ablation, embolization, chemotherapy and radiation may be needed for some liver tumors.
-While the only known curative treatments are surgical resection or liver transplant, proton therapy can provide effective local tumor control while being a much safer treatment option than other treatments.
+While the only known curative treatments are surgical resection or liver transplant, proton therapy for liver cancer can provide effective local tumor control while being a much safer treatment option than other treatments.
 Treatment options are also affected by the type of liver cancer, age, overall health, personal preferences and whether or not the patient has underlying liver disease such as cirrhosis and hepatitis.

-There is a single tumor in the liver.
+At stage I liver cancer, there is a single tumor in the liver.
 The rest of the liver is healthy and nearby blood vessels are not affected.
 While removing the diseased part of the liver through resection surgery or liver transplant are the most common treatment approaches, radiation therapy for stage I liver cancer is often recommended to reduce the risk of cancer growing or spreading.

-There are several tumors smaller than 2 inches across or a tumor has grown into the blood vessels.
+At stage II liver cancer, there are several tumors smaller than 2 inches across or a tumor has grown into the blood vessels.
 While removing the diseased part of the liver through resection surgery is the most common treatment, radiation therapy may be recommended before or after surgery to shrink a tumor or help reduce the risk of cancer returning.
 Patients may also become a candidate for a liver transplant.

-At least one tumor is larger than 2 inches across or the tumors have grown into a major vein or the outer covering of another organ.
+At stage III liver cancer, at least one tumor is larger than 2 inches across or the tumors have grown into a major vein or the outer covering of another organ.
 It has not spread into lymph nodes or distant sites.
 While removing the diseased part of the liver through resection surgery is the most common treatment, radiation therapy may be recommended before or after surgery to shrink a tumor or help reduce the risk of cancer returning.
 If a patient is eligible for organ donation, a complete liver transplant may also be recommended.

 Proton therapy is often the best way to treat recurrent tumors in areas that have previously been treated with radiation therapy.